Seizures & Epilepsy

 - Assist the casualty to the floor.

-- Try to find out if it has happened before (alert bracelet or someone who may know the person).
+- Try to find out if it has happened before (medical alert bracelet or someone who may know the person).

-- Remove any danger, for example furniture nearby.
+- Remove any danger, for example furniture or hard objects nearby.

 - Loosen tight clothing around the neck, never put anything in the casualty’s mouth or try to restrain the casualty.